MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **EventDate** -Timestamp of the event occurrence

 - **SessionID** - Globally Unique Identifier to connect events by session

+#### Office.Android.EarlyTelemetry.AdInfraEvent

+*[This event was previously named Office.Android.AdInfraEvent.]*

+This event is triggered when an ad request is sent, and a response is received from the ad network.
+This event does not collect any user related data from the online platform.
+This data is logged to understand:
+- Type of ads sent by the ad network
+- Error messages sent by the ad network (request failed)
+- No-response events from the ad network

+The following fields are collected:

+- **Data_AuctionId** - Unique ID sent by Ad network to map a sell transaction to a specific ad response

+- **Data_Operation_Metadata** - Additional information regarding the ad related operation performed by the ad infra

+- **Data_Operation_Result** - The result of the ad related operation performed by the ad infra

+- **Data_Operation_Type** - The kind of ad related operation performed by the ad infra

+- **Data_PlacementId** - Unique identifier used by Ad network service to associate an ad to a surface

 #### Office.Android.EarlyTelemetry.ExpansionFilesAvailability